 First, supply chain technology needs are wide-ranging, including software development, database development, web design, systems architecture and more.
-Even customer service personnel in the supply chain field must be savvy about a broad range of technology-related issues that customers are dealing with.
+Even customer service personnel in the supply chain field must be savvy about a wide range of technology-related issues that customers are dealing with.
 Second, the global supply chain industry and the technology used are fast-moving and ever-changing, requiring people that are flexible and quick on their feet.
-Because every day is different in the supply chain technology environment, the people in charge of tech talent acquisition must be really good at finding the people who not only have the requisite technology skills and experience, but who are also nimble enough to perform successfully in this highly fluid field.
+Because every day is different in the supply chain technology environment, the people in charge of tech talent acquisition must be really good at finding the people who not only have the requisite technology skills and experience but who are also nimble enough to perform successfully in this highly fluid field.

 Step One: Create a Skills Inventory

 A critical first step in finding top tech talent is to inventory the “hard” and “soft” skills needed in the position.
 Hard skills are the technology-related abilities and skills that a candidate must have.
 These are non-negotiable.
 The talent acquisition specialist must have a clear understanding of all the hardware and software tools the candidate will be expected to use.
 Soft skills, on the other hand, might include good interpersonal communication skills if the candidate for a tech position also has customer-facing responsibilities, as well as the temperament needed to succeed in the company’s culture and work environment.
 Ultimately, the tech talent acquisition specialist must have an A to Z understanding of what the company needs in a successful candidate for the position.
 At this stage, it is also advisable to establish what the position is worth in terms of salary and benefits.

 Step Two: Determine the Talent Search Strategy